xc840122/cx_car_rental_system/ReadMe.md

 - **release_db.py**: Utility script for releasing or closing database connections.
 ## **Known Issues**

-- **Password: **No secure solution to handle password.
+- **Password**: **No secure solution to handle password.
-- **Registration: **Basic validation rules are applied for user_name and password, no validation machenism for other fields like license no, phone or branch code etc.
+- **Registration**: **Basic validation rules are applied for user_name and password, no validation machenism for other fields like license no, phone or branch code etc.
 - **Delete car**: System doesn't validate related orders while admin deletes a car.
-- **Book rental: **System doesn't apply locker mechanism for booking, it may cause issues while large number of customers use system simultaneously.
+- **Book rental**: **System doesn't apply locker mechanism for booking, it may cause issues while large number of customers use system simultaneously.

 We are actively working on resolving these issues and welcome contributions and feedback from the community.
 ## **Contributing**